ietf-wg-ohai/oblivious-http/draft-thomson-http-binary-message.md

 1. Framing indicator.
-This format uses a single integer to describe framing, which describes whether the message is a request or response and how subsequent sections are formatted; see {{framing}}
+This format uses a single integer to describe framing, which describes whether the message is a request or response and how subsequent sections are formatted; see {{framing}}.

+2. For a response, any number of interim responses, each consisting of an informational status code and header section.

-2. Control data.
+3. Control data.
 For a request, this contains the request method and target.
    For a response, this contains the status code.

-3. Header section.
+4. Header section.
 This contains zero or more header fields.

-4. Content.
+5. Content.
 This is a sequence of zero or more bytes.

-5. Trailer section.
+6. Trailer section.
 This contains zero or more trailer fields.

-A response message can include multiple informational responses, which causes the control data and header section to be repeated.

 All lengths and numeric values are encoded using the variable-length integer encoding from {{!QUIC}}.